Last updated Jan. 6, 2019

 Declarations are similar to variable declarations in Java.
 Declarations are used to declare variables for subsequent use in expressions or scriptlets.
 To add a declaration, you must use the sequences to enclose your declarations.

-115. What is meant by implicit objects and what are they ?
+149. What is meant by implicit objects and what are they?

 JSP implicit objects are those Java objects that the JSP Container makes available to developers in each page.
 A developer can call them directly, without being explicitly declared.
 JSP Implicit Objects are also called pre-defined variables.The following objects are considered implicit in a JSP page:

-Still with us?
+Are you still with us?
 Wow, that was a huge article about different types of questions that can be used in a Java interview.
+If you enjoyed this, then subscribe to our newsletter to enjoy weekly updates and complimentary whitepapers!
+Also, check out our courses for more advanced training!